Social scheduling with tagging

 Add the appropriate Campaign tags to each outgoing post in Compose

 Whenever you or your team creates posts in Compose, you can add the appropriate campaign tag to the message before sending or scheduling it.

-Review all the tagged messages in the Content Calendar
+Review all the tagged messages in the Publishing Calendar

-After all of your campaign posts are crafted, tagged and scheduled, navigate to your Content Calendar.
+After all of your campaign posts are crafted, tagged and scheduled, navigate to your Publishing Calendar.
 At a glance, you can see from your month or week view how many posts are scheduled for each campaign.
 Make sure you’ve got a good balance across networks and campaigns.

 Monitor the success of your campaigns using the Tag Performance Report

 During your campaign, you can track performance to see which campaign is more successful.
 You can use the Tag Performance Report to compare how each campaign performed against the others.

 Navigate to the Tag Performance Report and select each campaign tag from the filter bar.
 You can start analyzing metrics like impressions, trends and top posts.
 You can even see the messages that had the most engagement.

 You can schedule this report to arrive weekly or monthly via email, so you never miss an update.
 Note that this feature is only available for the Advanced plan.